 Type 1 Diabetes

-Type 1 diabetes (sometimes called juvenile diabetes because it’s often diagnosed in children and teens) is an autoimmune disease.
-In people with type 1 diabetes, the immune system mistakenly attacks the healthy tissues of the body and damages the insulin-producing cells of the pancreas.
-The damage from these immune system attacks prevents the pancreas from supplying insulin to the body.
+Type 1 diabetes is an autoimmune disease.
+With type 1 diabetes, the immune system attacks the healthy insulin-producing cells of the pancreas.
+The damage to these cells from these attacks prevents the pancreas from supplying insulin.

-Many long term disability insurance policies will require you to apply for Social Security Disability benefits for your autoimmune disorders.
-Fortunately, the autoimmune diseases described above may also qualify you for Social Security Disability benefits if your autoimmune disease is severe enough to interfere with your ability to work.
-If side effects of your treatment affect your ability to work, this may also qualify you to receive benefits.
-However, the Social Security Administration requires that your condition last, or be expected to last, at least 12 months.
+Many disability insurance policies will require you to apply for Social Security Disability benefits for your autoimmune disease.
+If autoimmune diseases described above are severe enough to affect your ability to work could qualify you for Social Security Disability benefits.
+The Social Security Administration requires that your autoimmune condition last, or be expected to last at least 12 months.
 The SSA will evaluate your medical evidence to determine if you qualify.

-Unfortunately, long term disability insurance company does not make it easy for disabled claimants to receive the benefits that they deserve.
-If you are unable to work as a result of an autoimmune disorder or the side effects of your treatment, but your insurance company has denied your claim, you should consult with an experienced long-term disability attorney.
+A disability insurance company will not make it easy for you to receive the benefits you deserve.
+If you are unable to work as a result of autoimmune diseases or treatment side effects, but your insurance company has denied your claim, you should consult with a long-term disability lawyer.

-If one or more autoimmune disorders makes it impossible for you to work and you have been denied your long term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
-Contact us online or give us a call today to schedule a free case evaluation to discuss your claim at (888) 321-8131.
+If autoimmune disorders make it impossible for you to work and you have been denied your long term disability insurance benefits, we can help.
+Our attorneys will fight for your disability benefits no matter where you live in the United States.
+Contact us online or call us at (866) 853-7210 to schedule a free consultation to speak with one of our lawyers.